sdtaylor/phenology_gradients/README.md

 [Phenocam](https://phenocam.sr.unh.edu/webcam/)
 [USA National Phenology Network*](https://www.usanpn.org)
 [iDigBio*](https://www.idigbio.org)
 *These data sources were only used to show historic trends in data collection, not in the main analysis.

+### Repository files

+`data/` : All original data used in the analysis.

+`results/` : Results from the simulation analysis

+`inat_data_prep/` : Scripts and config files for downloading and scoring the iNaturalist photographs for the two species.

+`prior_study_phenology` : Notes and data on prior measurements of onset for the two species analysed.

+`install_packages.R` : Install the packages used in this analysis

+`config.R` : Setup for the simulation analysis parameters.

+`run_estimators.R` : Runs the simulation analysis.

+`analysis_simulation_errors.R` : Produce the figures and tables related to the simulations.

+`conceptual_figures.R` : Create Figure 1 from the introduction.

+`phenocam_site_explore.R` : Mapping out the different phenocam sites for selection.

+`process_phenocam_data.R` : Downloading and process the phenocam data used in the analysis

+`inaturalist_onset_models.R` : Fit the iNaturalist models for the 2 species and create the figure comparing them to phenocam onset

+`supplemental_figure_simulation_example.R` : Create the supplemental figures showing the example simulations.

+`other_dataset_comparison.R` : Create Figure 5 showing the sample size of different data sources over time.